-The compensation of the members of the Supervisory Board shall be reported individually in the Corporate Governance Report, subdivided according to components.
-Also payments made by the enterprise to the members of the Supervisory Board or advantages extended for services provided individually, in particular, advisory or agency services shall be listed separately in the Corporate Governance Report.
+The compensation of the members of the Supervisory Board shall be reported individually in the Notes or the Management Report, subdivided according to components.
+Also payments made by the enterprise to the members of the Supervisory Board or advantages extended for services provided individually, in particular, advisory and agency services, shall be listed on an individual basis.

-5.4.8 If a member of the Supervisory Board took part in less than half of the meetings of the Supervisory Board in a financial year, this shall be noted in the Report of the Supervisory Board.
+- 5.4.7 If a member of the Supervisory Board took part in less than half of the meetings of the Supervisory Board in a financial year, this shall be noted in the Report of the Supervisory Board. - 5.5 Conflicts of Interest - 5.5.1 All members of the Supervisory Board are bound by the enterprise's best interests.
+No member of the Supervisory Board may pursue personal interests in his/her decisions or use business opportunities intended for the enterprise for himself/herself. - 5.5.2 Each member of the Supervisory Board shall inform the Supervisory Board of any conflicts of interest, in particular those which may result from a consultant or directorship function with clients, suppliers, lenders or other third parties.

-5.5 Conflicts of Interest
+- 5.5.3 In its report, the Supervisory Board shall inform the General Meeting of any conflicts of interest which have occurred together with their treatment.
+Material conflicts of interest and those which are not merely temporary in respect of the person of a Supervisory Board member shall result in the termination of his mandate. - 5.5.4 Advisory and other service agreements and contracts for work between a member of the Supervisory Board and the company require the Supervisory Board's approval.

-- 5.5.1 All members of the Supervisory Board are bound by the enterprise's best interests.
-No member of the Supervisory Board may pursue personal interests in his/her decisions or use business opportunities intended for the enterprise for himself/herself. - 5.5.2 Each member of the Supervisory Board shall inform the Supervisory Board of any conflicts of interest which may result from a consultant or directorship function with clients, suppliers, lenders or other business partners. - 5.5.3 In its report, the Supervisory Board shall inform the General Meeting of any conflicts of interest which have occurred together with their treatment.
-Material conflicts of interest and those which are not merely temporary in respect of the person of a Supervisory Board member shall result in the termination of his mandate. - 5.5.4 Advisory and other service agreements and contracts for work between a member of the Supervisory Board and the company require the Supervisory Board's approval. - 5.6 Examination of Efficiency
+5.6 Examination of Efficiency